West Of Tokyo Japan Travel Guide

 Preparation for documents stands important before traveling to Japan.
 Entry requirements vary by nationality.

 Japan has visa exemption agreements with many countries.
 These agreements cover short-term stays, typically up to 90 days, for tourism without a visa.
-Check the Ministry of Foreign Affairs of Nippon's website for an up-to-date list of visa-exempt countries.
+Check the Ministry of Foreign Affairs of Japan's website for an up-to-date list of a travel visa-exempt countries.
 For nationalities without exemption, a Temporary Visitor Visa is necessary.

-Travelers ought to always carry specific documents for admission to Japan.
+Travelers ought to always carry specific documents for entry into Japan.
 These items support a smooth entry process.

-Plan your spending for your trip to the Mount Fuji volcano region.
+Plan your spending for your trip to the Fuji-san region.
 Costs vary based on your travel style, from budget-friendly options to more luxurious experiences.

 Japan has a high standard of medical care.
 Main medical centers operate in larger cities.
 Smaller clinics serve towns.
-Payment should be typically upfront without Japanese health insurance.
+Payment is typically upfront without Japanese health insurance.